Entanglement dynamics in minimal Kitaev chains: Entanglement dynamics in a two-site Kitaev chain

 Since the initial state is maximally entangled, the dynamics begin at unity and evolve periodically.
-In the density plots of $C$ and $E_G$, most regions correspond to strongly entangled states, which is highlighted by the red areas for $C$ and bright blue areas for $E_G$ in Figs.~\ref{All00compare}(f,g).
-Moreover, $C$ and $E_G$ develop localized dark-blue patches, which characterize regions of vanishing entanglement.
-For all finite onsite energies [Fig.~\ref{All00compare}(h)], the system starts in a maximally entangled state with $C = E_d = 1$ and $E_G = 0.5$.
-Then, the entanglement periodically drops to zero whenever either $\alpha_3$ or $\delta_3$ vanishes, yielding $C = E_G = 0$ and $E_d = 0.5$.
+In the density plots of $C$, most regions correspond to strongly entangled states, which is highlighted by the red areas for $C$ in Figs.~\ref{All00compare}(e).
+Moreover, $C$ develops localized dark-blue patches, which characterize regions of vanishing entanglement.
+For all finite onsite energies [Fig.~\ref{All00compare}(f)], the system starts in a maximally entangled state with $C = E_d = 1$.
+Then, the entanglement periodically drops to zero whenever either $\alpha_3$ or $\delta_3$ vanishes, yielding $C = 0$ and $E_d = 0.5$.
 This corresponds to the system reaching one of the separable states $\ket{00}$ or $\ket{11}$.
 Thus, the entanglement between the two QDs in the two-site Kitaev chain oscillates periodically between separable and maximally entangled states.
-When only one onsite energy is set to zero [Fig.~\ref{All00compare}(i)], the system no longer reaches fully separable states.
+When only one onsite energy is set to zero [Fig.~\ref{All00compare}(g)], the system no longer reaches fully separable states.
 Instead, it oscillates between a maximally entangled state and partially entangled configurations.
-This results in nonzero minima for $C$ and $E_G$, consistent with the behavior of $E_d$, which does not reach 0.5.
-Finally, when both onsite energies are set to zero [Fig.~\ref{All00compare}(j)], the initial state becomes an eigenstate of the Hamiltonian.
-Consequently, the system evolves only by a global phase, and the time-evolution is simply constant in all the entanglement measures, see Fig.~\ref{All00compare}(j).
+This results in nonzero minima for $C$, consistent with the behavior of $E_d$, which does not reach 0.5.
+Finally, when both onsite energies are set to zero [Fig.~\ref{All00compare}(h)], the initial state becomes an eigenstate of the Hamiltonian.
+Consequently, the system evolves only by a global phase, and the time-evolution is simply constant in all the entanglement measures, see Fig.~\ref{All00compare}(h).